 - Avoid going out in hot weather: Do not step out in the sun as high temperatures could worsen the sweating.
-Even if you are exercising, schedule it either in mornings or evenings.
+Even if you are exercising, schedule it either in the mornings or evenings.
 In addition to this, wear light-colored, soft, and airy clothes.

 - Bring in some changes in your food: Avoid spicy food and hot drinks that might increase your body temperature.
 Increase the consumption of water and fluids to stay hydrated and beat the heat.

 - Treat infections in time: If you have any illness or infections, see that you are getting it treated on time.
 Do not delay a visit to the doctor.
-You can also ask your doctor if any medicine you are using could cause sweating as a side effect.
+You may also ask your doctor if any medicine you are using could cause sweating as a side effect.